Nithish-Chowdary/Nithish-Chowdary/README.md

 ### 🎯 Fun Fact

 > I believe in rapid prototyping and thoughtful problem-solving – where data meets intuition, magic happens. ✨
+> When I’m not building or experimenting, you’ll find me reading books, training, or improving my German. 🇩🇪📚💪